kang49/kang49regexblacklistproject/README.md

 # kang49regexblacklistproject
 From thailand
-Block thai Gambling in more movie web. and orther
+Block thai Gambling in more movie web or the crazy popup. and orther